MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/shopify/troubleshoot.md

 ms.search.form: '30118, 30119, 30120, 30101, 30102'
 ---

-# Troubleshooting the Shopify and Business Central Synchronisation
+# <a name="troubleshooting-the-shopify-and-business-central-synchronization"></a>Troubleshooting the Shopify and Business Central Synchronisation

 You might run into situations where you need to troubleshoot issues when synchronising data between Shopify and [!INCLUDE[prod_short](../includes/prod_short.md)].
 This page defines troubleshooting steps for some typical scenarios.

-## Run tasks in the foreground
+## <a name="run-tasks-in-the-foreground"></a>Run tasks in the foreground

 1. Choose the ![Lightbulb that opens the Tell Me feature 1.](../media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Shopify Shop**, and choose the related link.
 2. Select the shop for which you want to troubleshoot to open the **Shopify Shop Card** page.